nasAtchia/clean-blog-django/README.md

 Please read the [Installation](doc/installation.md) guide.

-Once the installation has been completed, run the following command to start the server:
+Once the installation has been completed, run the following commands to start the server:

 - `pipenv shell`
 - `python manage.py runserver`